 Haque Design + Research specialises in the design and research of interactive architecture systems.
 Architecture is no longer considered something static and immutable; instead it is seen as dynamic, responsive and conversant.
 Our projects explore some of this territory.

-Usman Haque is director of Haque Design + Research, the founder of Pachube (now known as Cosm.com), a real-time data infrastructure and community for the Internet of Things (acquired by LogMeIn Inc in 2011, where he currently leads the Urban Projects Division) and former CEO of Connected Environments.
+Usman Haque is founding partner of Umbrellium, formerly known as Haque Design + Research, and the founder of Pachube, a data infrastructure and community for the internet of things.
 Trained as an architect, he has created responsive environments, interactive installations, digital interface devices and dozens of mass-participation initiatives.
 His skills include the design and engineering of both physical spaces and the software and systems that bring them to life.
 He has been an invited researcher at the Interaction Design Institute Ivrea, Italy, artist-in-residence at the International Academy of Media Arts and Sciences, Japan and has also worked in USA, UK and Malaysia.
 As well as directing the work of Haque Design + Research he was until 2005 a teacher in the Interactive Architecture Workshop at the Bartlett School of Architecture, London.
 He received the 2008 Design of the Year Award (interactive) from the Design Museum, UK, a 2009 World Technology Award (art), a Wellcome Trust Sciart Award, a grant from the Daniel Langlois Foundation for Art, Science and Technology, the Swiss Creation Prize, Belluard Bollwerk International, the Japan Media Arts Festival Excellence prize and the Asia Digital Art Award Grand Prize.

 His work has been exhibited widely throughout the world, including the Institute of Contemporary Arts (London), Ars Electronica, Transmediale, Hillside Gallery (Tokyo), The National Maritime Museum Greenwich, the Tokyo Metropolitan Museum of Photography, Itau Cultural, Sao Paulo, NTT Inter-Communication Centre, Tokyo, the Singapore Biennale, the Dubai World Cup 2009, and the National Art Museum, Beijing, China.